 Below are the key steps involved:

-- Starch Separation: The grated cassava is mixed with clean water and thoroughly strained through a fine mesh or cloth.
-This process allows the tiny starch granules to separate from the fibrous material, forming a starchy liquid.
+The grated cassava is mixed with clean water and thoroughly strained through a fine mesh or cloth.

 This natural extraction process ensures that native cassava starch remains free from chemicals, making it a valuable and versatile ingredient in multiple industries.